 The content of this course will be delivered and student learning will be assessed both through traditional reading, writing, and testing and through more recent multimedia innovations.
 Games and videos are examples of great contemporary vehicles for reinterpreting epic narratives; in some cases, interactive technology offers opportunities for open-ended and audience-centered story-lines that might remind one of the essence of oral formulaic theory and related concepts concerning ancient modes of story-telling.
-In this course students both will play interactive games and view videos in order to develop more sophisticated understandings of how such media may reflect in some measure ancient story-telling techniques; moreover, the students in this class will participate in the development of their own games and videos in order to illustrate such understanding.
+In this course students both will play interactive games and view videos in order to develop more sophisticated understandings of how such media may reflect in some measure ancient story-telling techniques; moreover, the students in this class will participate in the critiquing of existing games and in the development of their own videos in order to illustrate such understanding.